dpi-bfs/oneblink-elements-of-interest/readme.md

  ## Description

-Given a OneBlink Form Id return a file that shows each element of interest.
+Given a set of OneBlink Form Ids write to json files that shows each element of interest, per form.

-* Saves a simple json "element of interest" file.
+* Saves a simple json "element of interest" file for each form.

 * Excludes:
   - `__` prefixed elements